John Cabot Academy

 John Cabot Academy (formerly John Cabot CTC) is one of 15 City Technology Colleges that first opened for students in the 1993/1994 academic year.
 It has since converted to Academy status on 1 September 2007.
-It is located east of Bristol, England in the Kingswood area of South Gloucestershire and is named after John Cabot, an explorer who set out from Bristol and reached the Americas in 1497.
+It is located in east Greater Bristol, England in the Kingswood area of South Gloucestershire and is named after John Cabot, an explorer who set out from Bristol and reached the Americas in 1497.
 The academy has 1,078 students, about 220 of whom are in the sixth form.

 History

 The John Cabot City Technology College (CTC) became the John Cabot Academy in 2007.
 The present Academy is independent of local authority control, but enjoys a close relationship with both South Gloucestershire and Bristol Local Authorities.

+The school served as the filming location for the TV show Skins from 2007 to 2013, where it was depicted as the fictional Roundview College.

 Information

 The principal is Kate Willis.
 The academy is part of an Academy Federation led by Sir David Carter, a previous Principal, who was knighted in the 2013 Birthday Honours List.
 The federation runs lessons throughout the several schools, with sixth formers moving between schools for some of their lessons.